Our contribution to achieving the climate targets

 The specialist for cruise events OceanEvent takes responsibility for climate change and is known as a “Climate Neutral Company” since 2018.

 Stopping the advancing climate change is the greatest challenge of our time.
 Therefore, in 2015 at the Paris Climate Conference it was determined that the average temperature increase of the earth must be kept below 1.5 degrees.
 Cruise ships have a reputation for causing high CO2 emissions.
 They are the core business of Ocean Event GmbH, who provide cruise ships for meetings, events, celebrations and incentives worldwide.
-In cooperation with Fokus Zukunft GmbH & Co.KG and by influencing the shipping companies of the cruise industry, we face our responsibility.
-Since 2018, we have been putting our operational business, our daily actions and our travel activities to the test.
-We are minimizing the emissions we generate where possible.
-We also make all charter cruises climate neutral – through the voluntary purchase of climate protection certificates.
+In cooperation with Fokus Zukunft GmbH & Co.KG, we have been putting our operational business, our daily actions and our travel activities to the test since 2018.
+We minimise the emissions we cause where possible.
+In order to make our charter cruises climate neutral, we offer our customers the opportunity to purchase climate protection certificates.

 Christian Muehleck has long been concerned with his company’s environmental balance sheet.
 “It has to in times when climate change is progressing in such a way,” says the former yacht captain and founder of OceanEvent GmbH.
 We charter cruise ships, as you know.
 It’s an unusual business.
 And a very successful one.
 Large and medium-sized corporations call on our expertise when it comes to holding congresses on board a cruise ship or inviting employees and business partners to a cruise incentive.
 OceanEvent also organizes the sea voyages of wealthy private individuals – the occasion is usually weddings, anniversaries or charity events.

-For all these circumstances there is a suitable ship size.
-From the very small for 30-100 guests up to the large cruise giants with space for several thousand passengers, Christian Mühleck and his team of navigators and event planners know and arrange the right ships for exclusive charter.
-And this for more than 19 years.
+There is a suitable ship for all these circumstances.
+From small ships for 30-100 guests to resort ships with space for up to 6000 passengers, Christian Mühleck and his team of navigators and event planners know each ship personally and promote the world’s most sustainable ships for exclusive charters.
+And they have been doing so for more than 20 years.

 Cruising and environmental protection